jackrobertscott/authpack-client-190806/documents/api/accessors.md

 ## Overview

-The `accessor` model is created to store the access tokens between a provider and a account.
+The `accessor` model is stores the access tokens created by 3rd party auth providers.

 - [Setup](#Model)
 - [Accessor model](#Model)